danielgtaylor/aglio/README.md

 @put-border-color: darken(spin(@put-background-color, -10), 5%);
 ```

-See the [default colors]() file for examples of which variables can be set.
+See the [default variables](https://github.com/danielgtaylor/aglio/blob/olio-theme/styles/variables-default.less) file for examples of which variables can be set.

 The `--theme-style` option lets you override built-in styles with your own LESS or CSS definitions.
 It is processed **after** the colors have been defined, so the colors are available for your use.
 If you wish to modify a rule from an existing built-in style then you must copy the style.
 The order of loading roughly follows: